shopware/docs/guides/plugins/apps/app-base-guide.md

 If you are not familiar with the app system, take a look at the [App concept](../../../concepts/extensions/apps-concept) first.

+## Name your app

+Choose a technical name for your application that accurately reflects its plugin functionality.
+Specify the name using UpperCamelCase.
+For instance: "PaymentGatewayApp".

+However, through out this section "MyExampleApp" is used as it serves as an illustrative example of the plugin.

 ## File structure

 To get started with your app, create an `apps` folder inside the `custom` folder of your Shopware dev installation.
 In there, create another folder for your application and provide a manifest file in it.